Nagaraj-U/BMI_Calculator/README.md

 Body Mass Index Calculator Is a multi screen app with full-on custom styling. and customising  Flutter Widgets to create user interface designs.

-## What you will lea
+## project deals with

-- How to use Flutter themes to create coherent branding.
+- Using Flutter themes to create coherent branding.
-- How to create multi-page apps using Flutter Routes and Navigator.
+- Building multi-page apps using Flutter Routes and Navigator.
-- How to extract and refactor Flutter Widgets with a click of the button.
-- How to pass functions as parameters and fields.
 - How to use the GestureDetector Widget to detect more than just a tap.
 - How to use custom colour palettes by using hex codes.
 - How to customise Flutter Widgets to achieve a specific design style.